weishi10141993/weishi10141993.github.io/README.md

 ## Next Gen. Acc.
 A series of dedicated talks by Eric Prebys on [accelerator technologies](https://video.ucdavis.edu/playlist/details/1_ijw40h9n) where he covered transverse and longitudinal motion of the beam, the FODO cells (quadrupole magnets) and the dipole magnets, the concept of rigidity, multi-staged acceleration and synchrotron radiations.

 I am very interested in new accelerator technologies, for example the [muon collider](http://muoncollider.web.cern.ch/).
 People starts to identify the [community interest](https://indico.cern.ch/event/930508/) starting 2020.
-The goal is to build a demo in the second half of 2020.
+The goal is to build a demo in the second half of the decade.

 ## Medical Physics
 Besides national defense industry (which is often not "friendly" to international job applicants), medical physics is probably the most relevant field where particle/nuclear/accelerator physics are used.
 These include, but not limited to, proton/heavy ion therapy for cancer, PET, CT, MRI, etc.